Boundary transfer matrices arising from quantum symmetric pairs: Introduction

 \subsection{Universal K-matrices}

 In the works \cite{NS95,Nou96,MRS03,KS09,CGM14} the QSP subalgebras were defined in terms of a K-matrix, \ie~a matrix solution to a reflection equation, using an approach akin to the R-matrix presentation for quantum groups outlined in \cite{FRT90}.
 Conversely, in the Letzter-Kolb formalism the QSP subalgebra $U_q(\fkk) \subseteq U_q(\fkg)$ naturally gives rise to a universal solution of a (generalized) reflection equation.
 In \cite{BW18a}, H. Bao and W. Wang introduced a twisted $\Uqk$-intertwiner, called \emph{quasi K-matrix}, and proved its existence for a family of QSPs extending $U_q(\fksl_N)$.
-Their construction has been generalized across the range of QSPs, see \cite{BK19,RV20,AV22a,WZh23}.\\
+This construction has been generalized across the range of QSPs, see \cite{BW18b,BK19,RV20,AV22,WZh23}.\\

-In \cite{AV22a}, we introduced the notion of a cylindrical structure on $(A,B)$ where $A$ is a quasitriangular bialgebra and $B \subseteq A$ is a right coideal subalgebra.
+In \cite{AV22}, we introduced the notion of a cylindrical structure on $(A,B)$ where $A$ is a quasitriangular bialgebra and $B \subseteq A$ is a right coideal subalgebra.
 It consists of a suitable algebra automorphism $\psi: A \to A$ and a twisted $B$-intertwiner $K \in A^\times$, called a \emph{basic K-matrix}, satisfying a twisted reflection equation with respect to the universal R-matrix $R$ of $A$.
-Cylindrical structures can be \emph{gauge transformed} by elements in $A^\times$.
-This gauge action can be used to reduce either $K$ or $\psi$ to a more convenient form.
+Cylindrical structures can be \emph{gauge-transformed} by elements in $A^\times$.
+This gauge action can be used to bring either $K$ or $\psi$ to a more convenient form.

-This approach has been instrumental in \cite{AV22b}, leading to a uniform and systematic construction of spectral K-matrices (\ie parameter-dependent matrix solutions of the reflection equation) on finite-dimensional representations of quantum affine algebras.
-The key idea is that the twist automorphism $\psi$ can be used to accomplish the inversion of the spectral parameter, see \cite{AV22b}.
+This approach has been instrumental in \cite{AV25a}, leading to a uniform and systematic construction of spectral K-matrices (\ie parameter-dependent matrix solutions of the reflection equation) on finite-dimensional representations of quantum affine algebras.
+The key idea is that the twist automorphism $\psi$ can be used to accomplish the inversion of the spectral parameter.
 Specifically, when $\g$ is an (untwisted) affine Lie algebra, the universal K-matrix gives rise to a formal Laurent series on any finite-dimensional module over the quantum affine algebra $U_q(\fkg') \subset U_q(\fkg)$.
 It satisfies a generalized reflection equation of the type considered in \cite{FM91,KS92,Che92}, which includes the original "untwisted" reflection equation from \cite{Che84,Skl88}.
-Moreover, on irreducible modules, it yields a rational solutions of the same generalized reflection equation, called a \emph{trigonometric K-matrix}.\\
+Moreover, on irreducible modules, it yields rational solutions of the same generalized reflection equation, called a \emph{trigonometric K-matrix}.\\